As second marriages become more and more common, beneficiary designations become more complicated. If you are...Read more

 If you transfer a life insurance policy to a person, you need to make sure it is someone you trust not to cash in the policy.
 For example, if your spouse owns the policy and you get divorced, there will be no way for you to get it back.
 A better option may be to transfer the policy to a life insurance trust.
 In that case, the trust owns the policy and is the beneficiary.
 You can then dictate who the beneficiary of the trust will be.
 For a life insurance trust to exclude your policy from estate taxes, it must be irrevocable and you cannot act as trustee.

-If you want to transfer a current life insurance policy to someone else or set up a trust to purchase a policy, consult with your elder law attorney.
+If you want to transfer a current life insurance policy to someone else or set up a trust to purchase a policy, consult with your attorney.
+To find an attorney near you, click here.

 For more information on estate taxes, click here.